flecoqui/projects/_posts/2017-06-23-geneatique.md

        "C:\Program Files (x86)\Windows Kits\10\bin\x64\pvk2pfx.exe" -pvk  C:\projects\Geneatique\outputs\TempCert.pvk -spc C:\projects\Geneatique\outputs\TempCert.cer -pfx C:\projects\Geneatique\outputs\TempCert.pfx

-3. Once the pfx file is created, you can import the certificat.
+3. Once the pfx file is created, you can import the certificat on the machine where you to test the application package.
 Double-click on the pfx file, select the « local machine »  for the Store Location and click on the Next button.</p>

 ![](/images/2017-06-23-geneatique/geneatique_ux_7.png)